githubmaxcs/githubmaxcs.github.io/_posts/2022-08-30-doomsday-algorithm.md

 | \\(\{4 + 7(n)\}\\)       | 4 \\(\equiv\\) 4 mod(7)  | 11 \\(\equiv\\) 4 mod(7) | -3 \\(\equiv\\) 0 mod(7)  | ...     |
 | \\(\{5 + 7(n)\}\\)       | 5 \\(\equiv\\) 5 mod(7)  | 12 \\(\equiv\\) 5 mod(7) | -2 \\(\equiv\\) 0 mod(7)  | ...     |
 | \\(\{6 + 7(n)\}\\)       | 6 \\(\equiv\\) 6 mod(7)  | 13 \\(\equiv\\) 6 mod(7) | -1 \\(\equiv\\) 0 mod(7)  | ...     |

-So, 0, 7, -7, 14, -14, and so on, are **congruent**, or equivalent, modulo 7.
-In total, we have seven **equivalence classes** for integers modulo 7.

 Since we have seven days in a week, we label the days as follows: